TheLux83/100-days-of-code/log.md

 **Thoughts:** I want to have a WYSIWYG Editor for my database and since it's my weekend, today I just watched a few tutorials to see, what Editor I want to use.
 It seems that CKEditor is more educated (or more recorded) on YouTube.
 So I will use CKEditor.
 Tomorrow I'll try to implemnt it in my Testblog

+### Day 68: April 22, 2020

+**Today's Progress**: Implemented pagination over alle three list sites, that I have. exported the pagination in an extra template

+**Thoughts:** I found out, that I forgot to implement pagination over alle three lists I'm showing.
+Vehicles, Companies and Invoices.
+Now everyone has pagination.
+Additionally I exported the code to an extra pagination.html for defragmentation.
+I started to implement django-tables2 to use pagination through a table, because alle invoices are shown on the detailpages of the vehicles and companies.
+I'll continue to work on that tomorrow